 You don’t just live in your city, you live in a neighborhood.
 So do your customers.

-When optimizing your content, make sure you include the neighborhood you are located in and also the locations your customers may live, work, or shop in.
+When optimizing your content for hyperlocal SEO, make sure you include the neighborhood you are located in and also the locations your customers may live, work, or shop in.
 This helps drive local searches including those specific keywords, as the algorithms will understand the local nature of your content and deliver it to local searchers.

 If you have a business in Bushwick, Brooklyn, your business is located THERE—not just the more general New York City.
 Optimizing for all three—Bushwick, Brooklyn, and New York City—will net you the best possible ranking potential.

-Your Google My Business listing is one of the most important tools in driving local traffic online.
+Your Google Business Profile listing is one of the most important tools in driving local traffic online.
 Make full use of it.

 It’s not enough just to rank locally.
 If potential customers have doubts that you are a reputable business, they are not likely to spend their money on your goods or services.
 To satisfy the need for credibility, you need a local review strategy.